predsci/mapflpy/docs/source/guide/installation.rst

       - gfortran
       - pyhdf
       - matplotlib
+      - pooch
       - pip
       - pip:
         - psi-io
         - mapflpy @ git+ssh://git@github.com/predsci/mapflpy.git

-This environment can be to a file named `environment.yml` and created using the following command:
+This environment can be written to a file, named `environment.yml`, and created using the following command:

 .. code-block:: bash